Raymond Patriarca Jr.

-Raymond Joseph Patriarca (/ˌpætriˈɑːrkə/; born February 24, 1945), known as Raymond Patriarca Jr., is an American former gangster from Providence, Rhode Island, son of mob boss Raymond L. S. Patriarca, after whom the Patriarca crime family was named.
-The crime family has a faction in Providence and another in Boston, Massachusetts, and he was boss of the family for six years after the death of his father in 1984.
+Raymond Joseph Patriarca (/ˌpætriˈɑːrkə/; born February 24, 1945), known as Raymond Patriarca Jr., is an American former mobster from Providence, Rhode Island, son of mob boss Raymond L. S. Patriarca, after whom the Patriarca crime family was named.
+He was boss of the crime family, which has a faction in Providence and another in Boston, Massachusetts, for six years after the death of his father in 1984.

 Early years

-Patriarca was born in Providence, Rhode Island on February 24, 1945, to mobster Raymond L. S. Patriarca and Helen G. Mandella, who died in 1965.
+Patriarca was born in Providence, Rhode Island, on February 24, 1945, to mobster Raymond L. S. Patriarca and Helen G. Mandella, who died in 1965.
 Both of his parents were of Italian descent.

 Crime family

 In 1970, Raymond Patriarca Sr., nicknamed "Il Patrone", was convicted of murder and conspiracy to commit murder, along with several of his mob family associates.
 He was sentenced to 10 years in prison but continued to run his crime family while there.

-Patriarca, Sr., continued to be pursued by law enforcement for the rest of his life, and he was charged for a variety of crimes until his death in 1984.
+Patriarca Sr. continued to be pursued by law enforcement for the rest of his life, and he was charged for a variety of crimes until his death in 1984.
 In 1983, he was charged with the murder of Raymond Curcio, and he was arrested in 1984 for the murder of Robert Candos, whom the mob boss believed was an informant.

 "Il Patrone" died of a heart attack, aged 76, on July 11, 1984, bringing into question the leadership succession of the New England crime family.